 \section{Conclusion}

-We propose a Unified Audio-Visual perception network (UniAV) for the joint learning of TAL, SED and AVEL tasks for the first time, realizing the localization of visual actions, sound events and audio-visual events in an untrimmed video by a single unified model.
-Specifically, we introduce a unified audio-visual encoding pipeline to minimize data discrepancies, while applying task-specific experts to capture distinct knowledge for each task.
-Moreover, a unified language-aware classifier allows the model to have high flexibility and generalizability during inference.
-Extensive experiments demonstrate that UniAV achieves superior and competitive performances on three challenging benchmarks, surpassing its single-task counterparts by a large margin with fewer parameters.
+This paper proposes a Unified Audio-Visual perception network, UniAV, for the joint learning of TAL, SED and AVEL tasks for the first time, realizing the localization of visual actions, sound events and audio-visual events in an untrimmed video by a single unified model.
+Specifically, we introduce a unified audio-visual encoding pipeline to minimize data discrepancies across tasks, and meanwhile applying task-specific experts to capture distinct knowledge for each task.
+Moreover, a novel unified language-aware classifier allows the model to have high flexibility and generalizability during inference.
+Extensive experiments demonstrate that our UniAV achieves superior and competitive performances on three challenging benchmarks, surpassing its single-task counterparts and the naive multi-task baseline using only a single model parameters.

-{\bf Limitations.} As the first attempt, our model was trained on limited data and exhibits partial generalizability.
 In the future, we plan to utilize more available data and fully leverage existing large-scale multi-modal pre-trained models to further explore the model's capabilities in open-world predictions.